torfig/azure-docs/articles/cosmos-db/table-storage-how-to-use-dotnet.md

 ### Install the required NuGet packages
 There are three recommended packages you need to reference in your project to complete this sample:

-* [Azure Storage Common Library for .NET (preview)](https://www.nuget.org/packages/Microsoft.Azure.Storage.Common). - Use a version which is less than or equal to 9.0.0.1 (<= 9.0.0.1).
+* [Azure Storage Common](https://www.nuget.org/packages/Microsoft.Azure.Storage.Common). - Use a version which is less than or equal to 9.0.0.1 (<= 9.0.0.1).

-* [Microsoft Azure Cosmos DB Table Library for .NET](https://www.nuget.org/packages/Microsoft.Azure.CosmosDB.Table).
-This package provides programmatic access to data resources in your Azure Table storage account or Azure Cosmos DB Table API account.
-This library is currently available for .NET Standard only, it's not yet available for .NET Core.
+* [Microsoft Azure CosmosDB Table](https://www.nuget.org/packages/Microsoft.Azure.CosmosDB.Table) library (nuget package). - This package provides programmatic access to data resources in your Azure Table storage account or Azure Cosmos DB Table API account.
+The package is the full framework version (.NETFramework 4.5) but there is also a .NET Standard version called [Microsoft Azure Cosmos Table Standard Library](https://www.nuget.org/packages/Microsoft.Azure.Cosmos.Table) available in preview.

 To obtain the NuGet packages, follow these steps: